Crash Bandicoot 4: It's About Time: Plot

 During their adventure, Crash and Coco meet an alternate version of Tawna, Crash's old girlfriend.
 Although they are thrilled to see each other, Tawna declines to explain what happened to Crash and Coco in her own dimension, and insists on working alone.
 At the same time, Crash and Coco's old enemy Dingodile, who recently retired from villainy to run a diner, is sucked into a rift after exacting revenge on a group of rivaling moonshiner bats after they detonate his business, and he traverses through dimensions in his search for home.
 Crash and Coco find the Quantum Masks Akano and Kupuna-Wa and defeat N. Gin and N. Brio.
-When they defeat Cortex, N. Tropy betrays him and reveals that he and his new partner (later revealed to be a female version of himself from Tawna's dimension) plan to use the Rift Generator's power to reset the timeline in all dimensions so that they may rule over all existence as gods.
+When they defeat Cortex, N. Tropy abruptly reveals to him that he and his new partner (later revealed to be a female version of himself from Tawna's dimension) plan to use the Rift Generator's power to reset the timeline in all dimensions so that they may rule over all existence as gods.
 An incensed Cortex agrees to team up with the Bandicoots, and the three rescue the last Quantum Mask Ika-Ika.
-The trio meet up with Dingodile and Tawna on a space station, but Tawna captures Crash and Coco and leaves them bound as she goes to face the Tropies at the Rift Generator herself.
+The trio meet up with Dingodile and Tawna on a space station, but Tawna captures Crash and Coco and leaves them bound as she goes to face the Tropys at the Rift Generator herself.
 After Dingodile and Cortex free Crash and Coco, they happen upon Tawna struggling against the female Tropy, who tauntingly reveals that she killed Crash and Coco herself in Tawna's dimension.
-After the Tropies are defeated, the Quantum Masks destroy the Rift Generator, sealing all the space-time disruptions.
+After the Tropys are defeated, the Quantum Masks destroy the Rift Generator, sealing all the space-time disruptions.